JakubSochor/BoxCars/README.md

 ## BoxCars116k dataset
 The dataset was created for the paper and it is possible to download it from our [website](https://medusa.fit.vutbr.cz/traffic/data/BoxCars116k.zip)
 The dataset contains 116k of images of vehicles with fine-grained labels taken from surveillance cameras under various viewpoints.
-See the paper **BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance** **TODO ARXIV LINK** for more statistics and information about dataset acquisition.
+See the paper [**BoxCars: Improving Vehicle Fine-Grained Recognition using 3D Bounding Boxes in Traffic Surveillance**](https://arxiv.org/abs/1703.00686) for more statistics and information about dataset acquisition.
 The dataset contains tracked vehicles with the same label and multiple images per track.
 The track is uniquely identified by its id `vehicle_id`, while each image is uniquely identified by `vehicle_id` and `instance_id`.
 It is possible to use class `BoxCarsDataset` from `lib/boxcars_dataset.py` for working with the dataset; however, for convenience, we describe the structure of the dataset also here.
 The dataset contains several files and folders:
 * **images** - dataset images and masks